 Meander through a nature preserve.
 Discover important “stations” on the Underground Railroad.
 Indulge in a Willy Wonka road trip.
 Hear tales of ghosts and watch some in action.
 And stay over where the spurned Aaron Burr purportedly fled after his duel with Alexander Hamilton.

-Things to Do Now in Bucks County PA
+Things to Do In New Hope PA

-WALK: Canal Towpath, Delaware Canal State Park, New Hope
+WALK: Canal Towpath, Delaware Canal State Park

-TOUR: Bowman’s Hill Wildflower Preserve, New Hope
+TOUR: Bowman’s Hill Wildflower Preserve

-This extensive wildflower sanctuary was established in 1934 to honor George Washington and his army, who camped out on the property before crossing the Delaware River on December 25th 1776.
+This extensive wildflower sanctuary was established in 1934 to honor George Washington and his army, who camped out on the property before crossing the Delaware River on December 25, 1776.

 These native plants, which require other species to “move genetic material around,” host ten times as many insects as non-natives.
 They provide nectar and pollen for bees and butterflies.
 Insects generate larva, providing food for birds, which in turn are seed transporters.